EvanGregory/Portfolio/Smoke Break!/README.md

 ## Smoke Render
 The main thing I want to show off here is the system I wrote for rendering our player character, Applewood, who is a blob of smoke.
 When we were setting out, the goal of the smoke character was for it to react with other smoke in the environment and to get bigger or smaller as a representation of the player's health.
-Now, to accomblish that goal, I ended up building a few seperate layers that would achive that effect.
+Now, to accomplish that goal, I ended up building a few seperate layers that would achive that effect.

 The core of this is the Smoke shader I wrote, which takes in a list of smoke balls and renders their surface using a raymarch.
 Basically, you render a mesh which encompasses the potential area in which the smoke could be, and then the pixel shader discards pixels which are not a part of the surface and adjusts the normals and lighting position for those that are.